Paddles (cat)

-Paddles (2016 – 7 November 2017) was a ginger and white polydactyl cat, owned by New Zealand Prime Minister Jacinda Ardern and her partner Clarke Gayford.
-Paddles had a profile on Twitter and in politics as "First Cat".
+Paddles (2016 – 7 November 2017) was a ginger and white polydactyl cat owned by former New Zealand Prime Minister Jacinda Ardern and her partner Clarke Gayford during Ardern's term in office.
+Paddles had a profile on Twitter and was known in politics as the "First Cat".

-Early life
+Biography

 Paddles was a rescue cat, adopted by Ardern from a branch of the SPCA.

-Career

 She became a celebrity as the "First Cat" after Ardern took office, and a Twitter account was established in her name.
 Ardern said that she did not know who created the account.

-When U.S. President Donald Trump phoned Ardern to congratulate her for becoming Prime Minister in October 2017, Paddles interrupted the conversation.
+When U.S. President Donald Trump phoned Ardern to congratulate her for becoming prime minister in October 2017, Paddles interrupted the conversation, meowing loudly.

-Death

 Paddles was run over by a car and killed in the Auckland suburb of Point Chevalier on 7 November 2017.
+Ardern's neighbour reportedly admitted to hitting the cat with his car.
+After writing Ardern an apology card with his children, Ardern called him to say thank you.